Professional Mac users got a lot of good news on Wednesday. In addition to revealing the new

 Apple now says the Mac Pro can support playback of up to six streams of 8K ProRes RAW video.
 That’s an increase over the three streams the company promised at WWDC 2019.

-The new Pro Display XDR that was designed to complement the new Mac Pro will also be available in December.
+Pro Display XDR that was designed to complement the new Mac Pro will also be available in December.
 The standard glass model is $4,999, while the nano-texture glass model is $5,999.
 These don’t include a Pro Stand or a VESA mount adapter, which are sold separately.